smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_08.md

 In this task, you will restart containers and validate that the restart does not impact the running service.

-1. Open the sample web application and navigate to the "Stats" page as shown.
+1. Open the sample web application and navigate to the "**Stats**" page as shown.

    ![The Stats page is visible in this screenshot of the Contoso Neuro web application.](media/image123.png "Contoso web task details")